PestaKit/microservice-survey/README.md

 - Each choice of a response has is position.
 This position starts with the index 1 and must be incremental.

+- when you create two identical answers, only one is considered.